rubenhortas/rubenhortas.github.io/_posts/2022-10-21-what-does-2-and-1-mean.md

 How 2>&1 works?

+The standard input (stdin) is the file descriptor 0.
 The standard output (stdout) is the file descriptor 1.
 The standard error (stderr) is the file descriptor 2.

 ">" is the unix file redirection operator.
 ">" is used to redirect the contents of a command or file to another by overwritting it.

-If we want to redirect the standard error (stderr) to the standard output (stdout) we could think of doing:
+If we want to redirect the standard error (stderr, 2) to the standard output (stdout, 1) we could think of doing:

 ```shell
 command 2>1